-Radio frequency spectrum enables an array of wireless communications services critical to the U.S. economy and government functions, such as scientific research, national defense, homeland security, and other vital public safety activities.
-However, nearly all usable spectrum has been allocated either by the National Telecommunications and Information Administration (NTIA) for federal use or by the Federal Communications Commission (FCC) for commercial and nonfederal use.
+Radio-frequency spectrum (a finite natural resource) enables an array of wireless communications services critical to the U.S. economy and government—including scientific research, national defense, homeland security, and air traffic control.
+Nearly all usable spectrum has been allocated either by the National Telecommunications and Information Administration (NTIA) for federal use, or by the Federal Communications Commission (FCC) for commercial and nonfederal use.